Research

 Abstract#

 New York City's 311 system receives roughly 750,000 noise-related complaints each year, and delegates resolution to DEP, NYPD, DSNY, DOT, and HPD under service-level agreements whose text promises agency-neutral response.
 Whether that promise is kept across demographic geography is an open question.
-We built a community-board × month panel of 3,496 cell-means over the five years 2020-01-01 through 2024-12-31, drawn from 119,873 resolved complaints whose closed_date was pulled directly from the NYC Open Data Socrata endpoint (NYC311 version 1.0 does not expose closed_date in its default schema).
+We built a community-board × month panel of 4,559 cell-means over the 78 months from 2020-01 through 2026-06, drawn from 161,862 usable resolved complaints (of 164,515 fetched) whose hour-grain resolution latency was computed as closed_date minus created_date from nyc311.pipeline.bulk_fetch (nyc311 \geq 1.0.4, the first release whose cache preserves full closed_date timestamps rather than truncating them to calendar dates).
 Headline finding: the borough-level equity gap runs opposite to the direction a naive disparate-impact story would predict.
-Bronx noise complaints (median household income $46,838) resolve in a pooled mean of 8.74 hours; Manhattan's (median household income $99,880) in a pooled mean of 66.74 hours — a 58-hour gap in the lower-income borough's favor.
-Pooled OLS confirms the direction (M1: hours per SD of borough poverty rate, , , ) but flips once age-structure and racial-composition covariates enter (M2: , ), signalling collinearity among the borough-level demographic bundle.
-Theil decomposition places 90.4% of inequality within borough, 9.6% between.
-STL decomposition attributes 45.3% of city-wide monthly resolution-time variance to seasonality (peak-trough amplitude 185 hours).
+Bronx noise complaints (median household income $46,838) resolve in a pooled mean of 8.63 hours; Manhattan's (median household income $99,880) in a pooled mean of 73.24 hours — a 64.6-hour gap in the lower-income borough's favor.
+Pooled OLS confirms the direction (M1: β=12.65\beta = -12.65 hours per +1+1 SD of borough poverty rate, SE=1.95SE = 1.95, t(4557)=6.48t(4557) = -6.48, p<.001p < .001) but flips once age-structure and racial-composition covariates enter (M2: poverty β=+49.38\beta = +49.38, p=.004p = .004; %age-65+ β=+94.93\beta = +94.93, p<.001p < .001), signalling collinearity among the borough-level demographic bundle.
+Theil TT decomposition places 91.32% of inequality within borough, 8.68% between.
+STL decomposition attributes 11.4% of city-wide monthly resolution-time variance to seasonality (peak-trough amplitude 139.7 hours), leaving 83.5% to residual month-to-month variation.
 PELT change-point detection finds no structural break at the COVID-19 wave-1 window on either series.
-Moran's is small and not significantly different from expected under permutation at 2- and 5-km distance bands.
-The within-borough residual — 90% of all variance — is the meaningful unit for future equity work.
+Global Moran's II on real community-board representative-point centroids (via nyc-geo-toolkit) is not significant at the neighboring-CB scale (2 km, I=+0.10I = +0.10, pperm=.380p_{\text{perm}} = .380) and only marginal at the boroughwide scale (5 km, I=+0.11I = +0.11, pperm=.055p_{\text{perm}} = .055); LISA classification at 2 km places all 59 matched community boards in the "not significant" category — no HH/LL/HL/LH clusters.
+We find no statistically significant spatial clustering.
+The within-borough residual — 91% of all variance — is the meaningful unit for future equity work.

-Keywords: nyc 311, noise complaints, environmental justice, resolution time, panel regression, theil decomposition, spatial autocorrelation, open data
+Keywords: NYC 311, noise complaints, environmental justice, resolution time, panel regression, Theil decomposition, spatial autocorrelation, open data

 1. Introduction#

-The research question has three sub-parts, answered in sections 4.1 through 4.4:
+The research question has three sub-parts, answered in sections 4.3 through 4.5:

-- Does mean resolution time correlate with borough-level demographic composition (poverty rate, racial composition, age structure)?
+1. Does mean resolution time correlate with borough-level demographic composition (poverty rate, racial composition, age structure)?

-- How does that gap decompose — is it primarily between-borough, or primarily within-borough?
+2. How does that gap decompose — is it primarily between-borough, or primarily within-borough?

-- Is the gap spatially clustered, or dispersed across the map?
+3. Is the gap spatially clustered, or dispersed across the map?

 2. Background#